Ask a Librarian Delaware New Staff and Refresher Training

 - how to find your answered question at a later date.

-If you would like to schedule a new staff or refresher training, please contact Cathay.
+If you would like to schedule a new staff or refresher training, please contact Missy.
 See below for Training Details.

-Expectations for providing AaLDE service (Note that the live chat component was discontinued as of June 1, 2016 )
+Expectations for providing AaLDE service (Note that the live chat component was discontinued as of June 1, 2016 and SMS was discontinued as of April 2019)

 - Criteria accepted by AaLDE liaisons October 26, 2011